DorianDepriester/adjacencyMatrix/README.md

     adjacencyMatrix adj_mat;

 Note that the size of the matrix is not mandatory here, since it will be dynamically computed (see below).
+If the size of the matrix is already known, it can passed to the constructor:

+    adjacencyMatrix adj_mat(7);

 ### Add a new entry in the adjacency matrix